-As a result of her experience helping beginners learn how to grow their own, Dee created the monthly projects for the GIY Ireland Operation GIY Nation and has written articles for My Kids Time, as well as guest blogs and online magazine articles.
+As a result of Dee’s experience helping beginners learn how to grow their own, she created the monthly projects for the GIY Ireland Operation GIY Nation and has written articles for My Kids Time, as well as guest blogs and online magazine articles.

 Community Garden Network

 With a passion for community gardening, in 2011 Dee was instrumental in founding the Community Garden Network Group that was established to support community gardening in Ireland and Northern Ireland.
-She voluntarily coordinates and promotes this new group on press and radio as well as administers the Facebook and Twitter sites and along with other members, the NING forum website in 2012 and the current website in 2015.
+She voluntarily coordinates and promotes this group on press and radio as well as administers the Facebook and Twitter sites and along with other members, helped to launch the NING forum website in 2012 and the current website in 2015.